microsoft/AI-For-Beginners/README.md

 By ensuring that the content aligns with projects, the process is made more engaging for students and retention of concepts will be augmented.
 In addition, a low-stakes quiz before a class sets the intention of the student towards learning a topic, while a second quiz after class ensures further retention.
 This curriculum was designed to be flexible and fun and can be taken in whole or in part.
 The projects start small and become increasingly complex by the end of the 12 week cycle.

-> Find our [Code of Conduct](CODE_OF_CONDUCT.md), [Contributing](CONTRIBUTING.md), and [Translation](TRANSLATIONS.md) guidelines.
+> Find our [Code of Conduct](etc/CODE_OF_CONDUCT.md), [Contributing](etc/CONTRIBUTING.md), and [Translation](etc/TRANSLATIONS.md) guidelines.
+Find our [Support Documentation here[(etc/SUPPORT.md).
 We welcome your constructive feedback!

 > **A note about quizzes**: All quizzes are contained [in this app](https://black-ground-0cc93280f.1.azurestaticapps.net/), for 50 total quizzes of three questions each.
-They are linked from within the lessons but the quiz app can be run locally; follow the instruction in the `/etc/quiz-app` folder.
+They are linked from within the lessons but the quiz app can be run locally; follow the instruction in the `etc/quiz-app` folder.

 ## Offline access